murphyka/information_explorable/info_decomp.md

 </label> *Display optimal information allocations*

 The right vertical axis now displays the optimal amount of information to receive from each town.
-If your budget only allows for one total bit of transmitted information, it's best to get about 3/4 of a bit from town 1 and 1/4 of a bit from town 2.
+If your budget only allows for one total bit of transmitted information, it's best to get about 0.7 bits from town 1 and 0.3 bits from town 2.
 Phrased more generally, given the statistical relationship observed in the dataset, we've found a spectrum of the most informative variation in `$X_1$` and `$X_2$` about `$Y$`.

 Let's change the statistical relationship between the towns' weather.